LemonMul/.github/profile/README.md

-## Hi there We are the LemonMul🍋 team.👋
+## Hi there!
+We are the LemonMul🍋 team.👋

 <!--